QROPS Saudi Arabia | Tax Reduction on UK Pensions for British Expats in Saudi Arabia

 For the Brits living in Saudia Arabia, you can take advantage of your offshore address to reduce UK tax on your pension as well as protect your wife and children from high taxation should anything happen to you.
 Saudi Arabia also does not impose a personal income tax.

-The Benefits of a QROPS Saudi Arabia.
+The Benefits of a QROPS Saudi Arabia

 What are the benefits of a QROPS Saudi Arabia Pension Transfer for British expats in Saudi Arabia?

-• Avoid UK income tax
+• Avoid UK income tax of up to 45%

 • Avoid UK dividends tax

-• Avoid UK capital gains tax (CGT)
+• Avoid UK capital gains tax (CGT) on any commercial property you hold in a pension scheme

 • Currency choice.
 You can choose to have your pension transferred to a QROPS denominated in USD, EUR or keep it in GBP